ARMmbed/uvisor/docs/api/manual/UseCases.md

 ### Tier-1 Page Allocator

 The tier-1 page allocator hands out pages and secures access to them.
-It is part of the uVisor core functionality, and therefore is only accessible via a secure gateway.
+It is part of the uVisor core functionality, and therefore is only accessible via the SVC-based uVisor API.

 On boot, it initializes the heap memory into correctly aligned and equally-sized memory pages.
 The page size is known at compile time, however, the number of pages is known only to the allocator and only at runtime, due to alignment requirements.